sam596/WCA-Stats/README.md

 ### Outputs

-Some stats have been output to a markdown file in [`/queries/outputs`](https://github.com/sam596/SQL/tree/master/queries/outputs) for easy access to quick statistics, and some which I have contributed to the [WCA Statistics Facebook Group](https://www.facebook.com/groups/439995439706174/).
+Some stats have been output to a markdown file in [`/docs`](https://github.com/sam596/SQL/tree/master/docs) for easy access to quick statistics, and some which I have contributed to the [WCA Statistics Facebook Group](https://www.facebook.com/groups/439995439706174/).
+These are also available via [GitHub Pages here](http://sam596.github.io/WCA-Stats).

 These are most likely out of date, you can message me whereever and I will update whichever table to the current developer export.

 ### Prerequisites